Le Coq Sportif Logo

 Le Coq Sportif Logo History

-The company logo was initiated by Roland Camuset, who was Emile’s grandson.
-He chose a stylized Gallic rooster as the central image.
-This is a reference to the name of the company and an unofficial symbol of France.
+The initiative to create the company’s logo was taken by Roland Camuset, who was Émile’s grandson.
+He chose a stylized Gallic rooster as the central image, evoking the company’s name and France’s unofficial symbol.

-First, the bird label adorned the collars.
-Then it was moved to the chest so that athletes proudly wear the Le Coq Sportif logo.
-The design has changed many times under various circumstances, but this did not affect the overall concept.
+Initially, the bird-adorned emblem was worn on the collars.
+It was then moved to the chest so athletes could proudly wear the Le Coq Sportif logo.
+The design has undergone multiple changes under various circumstances, but this has not altered the overall concept.

 What is Le Coq Sportif?

-Le Coq Sportif is a French brand of sportswear and footwear with a history dating back to 1882.
+Le Coq Sportif is a French sportswear and footwear brand whose history dates back to 1882.
 Its products combine functionality and stylish design.
-The company has been the official supplier of equipment for many prestigious competitions, including the Olympic Games and the bicycle race Le Tour de France.
-In recent years, it has expanded its range of casual clothing to broaden its customer base.
+The company is an official supplier of equipment for many prestigious competitions, including the Olympic Games and the Tour de France.
+In recent years, the company has expanded its range of everyday clothing to broaden its customer base.

 1948 – 1950